• Skip to primary navigation

 Muffaletta Olive Salad

 Are you a big fan of olives?
-This muffaletta olive salad will have you coming back for seconds.
-I promise it won't last long, and it's the key ingredient in a Muffaletta sandwich.
+This muffaletta olive salad is coarsely chopped, marinated olive spread with a briny, herby flavor that will have you coming back for seconds.
+I promise it won't last long!
+Plus, it's the key ingredient in an epic muffaletta sandwich.

 person holding a bowl of olive salad